f0xdx/kafka-connect-wrap-smt/README.md

 ## Configuration

-After installing the plugin, you can configure the SMT as usual with
+After installing the plugin, you can configure your connector to apply the SMT, e.g.:

 ```json
 {